tk-notes/lucas-meier-blog/content/posts/2022/09/notes-on-stark-arithmetization/index.md

 First, what is *arithmetization* anyways?

 For any proving system, you need some way to represent your computation.
-The way most computers end up representing computation is with some kind of assembly language, which describes stateful operations over registers and memory, at least with most architectures we use today.
+The way most computers end up representing a program is in some kind of assembly language, which describes stateful operations over registers and memory, at least with most architectures we use today.
 These operations are usually defined over bits.